kalyan991/payroo-technical-assessment/README.md

 - CRUD operations for Employees and Timesheets
 - Generate Payruns with automatic Gross, Tax, Super, and Net calculations
 - Progressive tax brackets and 38-hour weekly overtime threshold
+- Added Stripe for fund transfer once the payrun for the timesheets is successful.
 - Secure API configuration using Helmet + CORS
 - Unit and API tests implemented with Jest and Supertest
 - Deployed using AWS Lambda (serverless backend) and CloudFront (static frontend)